 8. “How to Start and Run a Commercial Art Gallery” by Edward Winkleman:

-Though centered on running a gallery, Winkleman’s book offers collectors insights into the business side of the art world, adding depth to their collecting journey.
+Though centered on running a gallery, Winkleman’s book offers collectors insights into the business side of the art world, including details which may add greater depth to your collecting journey.

 9. “Art as an Investment” by Melanie Gerlis:

-For those intrigued by art’s financial aspects, Gerlis provides a comprehensive analysis, balancing passion and pragmatism in art investments.
+For those intrigued by the financial aspects of art collecting, Gerlis provides a comprehensive analysis, balancing passion and pragmatism in art investments.

 10. “The Art Museum” by Phaidon Editors: